Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • Fainting and vomiting

-• Core temperature usually 38.8°C or higher, (but normal temperature is possible)
+• The core temperature is usually 38.8°C or higher (but the normal temperature is possible)

 To treat heat exhaustion:

-• Get person out of the sun.
-Move person to a cooler environment.
+• Get the person out of the sun.
+Move the person to a cooler environment.

 • If nausea occurs, discontinue sips of water.
 If vomiting continues, seek immediate medical attention.